Pioneer FDC Servicer, dealer, and Exhibitor

-This biography is the result of some unanswered questions I had many years ago about FDCs serviced by Henry Hammelman.
+This biography is the result of unanswered questions I had many years ago about FDCs serviced by Henry Hammelman.

-My personnel FDC interests have always been quite narrow.
+My personnel FDC interests have always been narrow.
 I specialize in FDCs of the first two new issues of the Harding Postal Administration; the 10-cent Special Delivery and 11-cent Hayes issues of 1922.
 My specialization lead to a desire to conduct censuses of known FDCs for both issues.
 This was triggered by a fascination I have for the servicers and recipients of these early covers.
 My censuses accounted for several covers serviced by noted dealers and collectors of the time.
 But something was missing.
 I could not account for any Hammelman covers for my issues, even though I knew that he was servicing covers in 1922 and I could recognize his handwriting.
 I advertised for information on Hammelman covers for the two issues, but to no avail.
 I then looked at the photocopies of the FDCs in my censuses whose servicers were unknown to me.
 Could some of these actually be Hammelman covers?
 Looking for clues, I did a search of philatelic literature regarding Hammelman.
 What literature I did find only increased my frustration and curiosity.
 Another way to get some answers might be to do a survey of all known Hammelman FDCs.
 There might be some correlation between them and the unidentified covers in my censuses.

 Articles by two previous Hammelman authors have significantly contributed to my research and this bibliography.
 The first is Frank X. Mittermeier, the owner of the Mitty Stamp Company and a close friend of Hammelman in Henry’s later years.
 The second is Clark Heims, a former AFDCS member who had prepared a Hammelman article for FIRST DAYS, but it was not published and the manuscript has resided in the AFDCS archives since 1981.
 Their articles were an excellent starting point for my Hammelman bibliography, though my subsequent research revealed that some of their facts were incorrect.
 I have also referenced other FIRST DAYS articles by Herman Herst and Sandy Zuckerman.
 Since Henry was a civilian employee of the United States Government, I acquired copies of his personnel records from the National Archives and Records Administration.
 City Directories and U.S. Censuses were used to gain information about Henry and his clientage.
 Google has also been useful for locating new references.